simeononsecurity/simeononsecurity.ch/content/articles/active-directory-security-best-practices/index.en.md

 To put it simply, Active Directory is the **heart of an organization's network**.
 It acts as a directory service, storing and managing information about network resources and users.
 It provides a hierarchical structure, allowing administrators to organize and control access to resources efficiently.

 An **LDAP** (Lightweight Directory Access Protocol) directory service, Active Directory uses **DNS** (Domain Name System) to locate and identify resources on the network.
-It also offers a wide range of services, including authentication, authorization, and policy enforcement.
+It also offers many services, including authentication, authorization, and policy enforcement.

 Active Directory serves as the backbone for various services such as **user authentication, Group Policy, and domain services**.
-In essence, it is the key to maintaining a **secure and well-organized network environment**.
+In essence, it's the key to maintaining a **secure and well-organized network environment**.

 Active Directory enables IT administrators to create a **centralized user management system**.
 This means that **user accounts, passwords, and access controls can be managed from a single location**.
 This centralized approach simplifies the management process and ensures consistency across the network.